wsjdata/wsjdata.github.io/pages/data-challenge.md

 title: Data Challenge
 order: 1
 ---

-The questions below are designed to test your proficiency with data tasks.
-They are intended to get progressively more difficult.
+The questions below are designed to test proficiency in tasks related to news and data.
+Each is intended to be more difficult than the last.

 ## Question 1